Aromatherapy School - Field of Lavender to make Lavender Essential Oils

 Joie Power, Ph.D.

-Component Therapeutic Action Toxicity / Skin Irritation
+Component Possible Therapeutic Action Possible Toxicity / Skin Irritation

 Alcohols Antiseptic, antiviral, bactericidal Low